OCA/sale-workflow/sale_credit_point/README.rst

 ------------------

 Partner model has a new field `credit_point` which can be updated easily via a smart button on the partner form.
+Smart button displays `current points / sum of all points increases this year`.

 A new currency is created `PT` (points) and is used by default for `credit_point` field.